Badly Giving Blood

 Yep, I threw up.
 Not once.
 Not twice.
 But three times.

 The lady has quick hands and helped me make it into a bag, which was good...but, still!
-I'm sitting there, beside two high school football players, in front of teachers and strangers...throwing up.
+I'm sitting there, beside two high school students, in front of teachers and strangers...throwing up.

 Then I was wheeled to the nurse's office in a wheelchair.
 After a little bit of laying around, I decided to come home for the day.
 That's right, people: They had to call a substitute for the substitute teacher.